Proof of Reserves in Crypto Lending: Why It Matters

 Binance

-Binance publishes a proof of reserves system using Merkle tree verification, allowing users to verify their individual account balances are included.
-Binance also publishes wallet addresses for on-chain verification.
-The platform has published regular PoR updates since late 2022.
+Binance's proof of reserves uses Merkle tree verification, allowing users to verify their individual balances are included.
+They publish wallet addresses for on-chain verification and have maintained regular updates since late 2022.

 Kraken